-The vineyard was the only source of grapes in the Santa Barbara county post-prohibition.
-Established in 1981, it was the first to be recognized as an official American Viticultural Area in the northernmost region of the county.
-It is bounded by the San Rafael Mountains and Los Padres National Forest to the east and to the west by the Solomon Hills and Santa Maria, awarding it numerous microclimates.
-Funnel in shape, it opens west to the Pacific Ocean.
-This peculiar shape pulls cool air from the Pacific Ocean to the Valley floor, preserving the grapes’ natural acidity.
+Establish in 1981, it was the first to be recognized as an official American Viticultural Area, the northernmost region of the county.
+Bounded by the San Rafael Mountains and Los Padres National Forest on the east and Solomon Hills and city of Santa Maria to the west, awarding it with many microclimates.
+Funnel in shape, it opens west to the Pacific Ocean, which pulls cool air to the Valley floor, preserving the grapes natural acidity.

 My Babito and I have been visiting the Santa Maria Valley for over 15 years.
 30 of our friends would rent a school bus, hire a driver and tour the local wineries.
-We were0 fresh off our ears in our knowledge of wine, all we knew was red and white.
-As we made our yearly pilgrimage filled with memories, our palates grew as well.
-We owe a great deal to the Santa Maria Valley for our introduction to the holy grail of varietals and the regions bewitching Chardonnay and Pinot Noir wines.
+We were fresh off our ears in our knowledge of wine, all we knew was red and white.
+As we made our yearly pilgrimage fill with memories, our palates filled with improvement too.
+We owe a great deal to the Santa Maria Valley for the introduction to holy grail of varietals, the region’s bewitching Chardonnay and Pinot Noir wines.

-Rich in its Mexican heritage history, the valley is globally renowned for its Santa Maria Style BBQ, but that’s not all there is to it.
-Santa Maria Valley is equally distinguished as one of the largest producer of fine wines.
-Though the main city of Santa Maria is may not exactly be a picture of romance, this picturesque wine country town still holds a few surprises.
+Rich in its Mexican heritage history, the valley is globally renowned for its Santa Maria Style BBQ, but that should be part of it’s fame.
+Santa Maria Valley is equally distinguished as a serious producer of fine wines.
+Though the main city of Santa Maria is not exactly a vision of a romantic picturesque wine country town, can hold high on, a few hidden spots.

 SANTA MARIA STYLE BARBEQUE

 Visiting the Santa Maria Valley is a feast for the senses.
-Cruise down Broadway on any weekend, and it’s the mouth-watering aroma of barbecue will greet you.
+Cruise down Broadway on any weekend, and it’s the mouth-watering smell of barbecue that will greet you.
 Barbecue is the authentic taste experience of Santa Maria and a major California attraction.
-Sunset Magazine describes this sumptuous feast of barbecued sirloin, salsa, pinquito beans, toasted French bread, and green salad as “the best barbecue in the world.”
+This sumptuous feast of barbecued sirloin, salsa, pinquito beans, toasted French bread, and green salad has been called by Sunset Magazine the “best barbecue in the world.”
 In fact, Santa Maria is known nationwide as the “Barbecue Capital of the World.”

-Santa Maria Valley is not shy to fantastic foods, but if licking your fingers and smoke in your hair is not your thing, head over to the charming little town of Orcutt for a slice of Italy.
+Santa Maria Valley is not shy to fantastic food, so if licking your fingers clean and smoke in your hair is not appealing after arriving from your long journey, transport your to the charming town of Orcutt for a slice of Italy.

 LUNCH AT TRATTORIA ULIVETO

-Trattoria Uliveto whose name roughly translates to “olive grove” is an exceptional trattoria in the heart of Old Orcutt – an unincorporated town in the Santa Maria Valley.
-Chef and owner Alfonso Curti have designed the first-rate menu of traditional Italian cuisines from locally sourced seasonal ingredients, handmade pasta, home-made Italian sausages, meticulously baked pizza from their wood-burning pizza oven, and home-made desserts, inspired by his Mamma and Nonna.
-Full Article & Interview with Chef ALFONSO CURTI
+The name roughly translates as “olive grove” is an exceptional trattoria in the heart of the charming town of Old Orcutt, an unincorporated town of the Santa Maria Valley.
+Chef and owner Alfonso Curti has fabricated the first-rate menu of traditional Italian cuisine from locally sourced seasonal ingredients, handmade pastas, in house made Italian sausages, authentically crafted pizza from their wood burning fire pizza oven, and in house made desserts, inspired by his Mamma and Nonna.

 A stone’s throw from Trattoria Uliveto is a must-stop for expertly curated Pinot Noirs, Cnagy (SEE-NAY-GHEE) Wines tasting room.
 Clarissa Nagy is a force to be reckoned in these parts, she’s been making wines with focus since 1995.
 However, it wasn’t until 2005 the Valley was finally graced Nagy’s own brand.
 Free run Pinot Noir Juice, aged in new French oak, evoking brooding luscious dark fruit, smoke, toast, round body, savory acid, and mineral structure.